 VPHPL (including our Madhubun brand) was acquired in Fiscal 2013 with partial earnings consolidation in the second half of Fiscal 2013 with the first full year consolidation in Fiscal 2014.
 We acquired a 51% equity interest in NSHPL (and its Saraswati brand) in Fiscal 2015 and the remaining 49% was acquired in Fiscal 2016.
 Our first partial earnings consolidation of NSHPL occurred in Fiscal 2015 from May 17, 2014, with the first full year consolidation in Fiscal 2016.
 Safari Digital, our subsidiary, acquired a minority shareholding of 33.57% of the outstanding share capital of ETIPL in Fiscal 2015 and increased its shareholding to 44.66% of the outstanding share capital in Fiscal 2016.
-The first partial consolidation as an associate occurred in Fiscal 2015 from September 8, 2014 with the first full year consolidation as an associate in Fiscal 2016.
+The first partial consolidation of ETIPL as an associate occurred in Fiscal 2015 from September 8, 2014 with the first full year consolidation as an associate in Fiscal 2016.
 We increased our shareholding in DSDPL from 48.37% to 99.9% in Fiscal 2015 and, accordingly, consolidated the results of operations of DSDPL as a joint venture until Fiscal 2014 and as a subsidiary from Fiscal 2015.

-8. Due to our acquisition of Chhaya our Restated Consolidated Financial Statements for the nine months ended December 31, 2016 and for Fiscal 2017 may not be comparable on a period to period basis and provide a meaningful basis of evaluating our results of operations and financial condition.
+8. Due to our acquisition of Chhaya our Restated Consolidated Financial Statements for the nine month period ended December 31, 2016 and for Fiscal 2017 may not be comparable on a period to period basis and provide a meaningful basis of evaluating our results of operations and financial condition.

-We have consolidated the financial statements of Chhaya for the period from December 6, 2016 to December 31, 2016 in our Restated Consolidated Financial Statements for the nine months ended December 31, 2016.
+If December 2016 Restated Consolidated Financial Statements is required to be presented, Chhaya will be consolidated with us from December 5, 2016.
+For the nine month period ended December 31, 2016, Chhaya will be consolidated for 26 days.
 For the full Fiscal 2017, Chhaya's results of operations will have a material impact on our results of operations, including our revenue and net profit from the date of consolidation.
-In particular, our finance costs for the remainder of Fiscal 2017 may increase to reflect the interest payable under, and processing fees related to, the secured term debt of $rac{1}{504}$ million to finance part of the acquisition cost.
+In particular, our finance costs for the remainder of Fiscal 2017 may increase to reflect the interest payable under, and processing fees related to, the secured term debt of ₹ 1,520 million to finance part of the acquisition cost.
 Our other expenses in Fiscal 2017 may also be increased by acquisition and integration related costs including legal fees and due diligence costs.

-To assist in understanding the acquisition and consolidation of Chhaya, we have prepared Proforma Financial Statements for the nine months ended December 31, 2016 and for Fiscal 2016, which are set forth in the section entitled "Proforma Financial Statements" on page 401.
+To assist in understanding the acquisition and consolidation of Chhaya, we have prepared Proforma Financial Statements for the three months ending June 30, 2016 and for Fiscal 2016, which are set forth in the section entitled "Proforma Financial Statements" on page 389.
 Our Proforma Financial Statements have been prepared on the basis of the assumptions set forth in the notes to the Proforma Financial Statements.
 Accordingly, our Proforma Financial Statements are illustrative only and should not be taken as an indication of the financial impact of consolidation of Chhaya or our future results of operation, financial condition or liquidity position.